 (5) A licensed plumbing contractor who has given a certificate of compliance must keep a copy of the certificate at the contractor’s principal place of business for at least 6 years after giving the certificate.

-Penalty: a fine of $3 000.
+Penalty for this subregulation: a fine of $3 000.

 [Regulation 45B inserted in Gazette 24 Apr 2015 p.
-1497-8.]
+1497-8; amended in Gazette 29 Apr 2016 p.
+1345.]

 45C.
 Non-completion of plumbing work including alternative solution